ShrushtiK/SoftwareAnalytics/Notes.md

 # Data extraction:
 ## Repositories criteria:
-- **DL projects (include tensorflow or pytorch or keras)** Emeralda confirmed that these libraries are okay.
+- **DL projects (include tensorflow or pytorch or keras)** We have choosen projects that include at least one of the libraries in their descriptions, README file, or codebase.
+  The reason behind the 3 libraries is that they are the most popular libraries used in deep learning.
+  ***Emeralda confirmed that these libraries are okay.
-  Recommends to find a reason behind this choice.
+  Recommends to find a reason behind this choice.***
+- **Have 1000 to 100,000 commits.**
+  We are filtering repositories based on their commit count falling withing this range.
+We are looking for active communities with many contributions.
+We want to avoid small projects or excessibely large projects that will take a lot of time to analyze.
-- **Have 1000 to 100,000 commits.** Range is fine.
-Again, recommends explaining why we chose this range.
+  ***Range is fine.
+Again, recommends explaining why we chose this range.***
-- **Are non-industry**: Open source.
-Confirmed.
+- **Are non-industry**:
+We are prioritizing open-source projects that have been developed by the community, because this will rise the availability and diversity of projects, transparency and knowledge-sharing.
+***Open source.
+Confirmed.***
 - **At least 50% of the authors have sth that reveals their timezone** (see 3-4 different ways below).
 Why 50%?
 We need to find the difference between contributors and collaborators!!
 <sub> WitHub identifies contributors by author email address.
 This endpoint groups contribution counts by GitHub user, which includes all associated email addresses.
 To improve performance, **only the first 500 author email addresses in the repository link to GitHub users**.
 The rest will appear as anonymous contributors without associated GitHub user information.</sub>